MicrosoftDocs/win32/desktop-src/tracelogging/trace-logging-reference.md

 The following topics provide information about the C/C++ TraceLogging API.

 > [!NOTE]
-> This reference describes C/C++ TraceLogging APIs designed for use when
+> If you are generating events from C/C++ code and the events are
-> the events are known at compile time.
-If you are generating events from .NET
+> defined at compile-time, use the APIs described in this section.
+Otherwise, if
-> code, use the .NET
+> you are generating events from .NET code, use the .NET
 > [**EventSource**](/dotnet/api/system.diagnostics.tracing.eventsource) class.
 > Otherwise, if you are using Windows Runtime (WinRT), use
 > [**LoggingChannel**](/uwp/api/Windows.Foundation.Diagnostics.LoggingChannel).